 With driver Bernd Stangl from Quehenberger Logistics behind the wheel, the MAN eTruck is in experienced hands.
 He has been working as a professional driver for over 20 years and joined Quehenberger as a delivery driver around five years ago.
 “It’s always interesting to try something new, isn’t it?
-And for me personally, it’s also exciting to have the opportunity to give my own feedback for the further development of these vehicles, which can certainly be a bit critical at times,” the 50 year old test driver explains as his motivation for participating in the field test.
+And for me personally, it’s also exciting to have the opportunity to give my own feedback for the further development of these vehicles, which can certainly be a bit critical at times,” the 50-year-old test driver explains as his motivation for participating in the field test.

 Before getting behind the wheel of the eTGM, Bernd Stangl was driving a conventional MAN, meaning he can draw a good comparison.
 A very positive distinction: The extremely powerful drive of the eTruck.
-The 26-tonne eTGM is usually fully loaded for its daily rounds but never reaches its permissible gross weight.
+The 26-ton eTGM is usually fully loaded for its daily rounds but never reaches its permissible gross weight.
 “It makes excellent headway, I have to say,” says Bernd with a grin and a wink.

-The round of 180 kilometres is no match for the eTGM, even though it has to stop at quite a few loading points and use the electric lifting ramp at almost all of them.
+The round of 180 kilometers is no match for the eTGM, even though it has to stop at quite a few loading points and use the electric lifting ramp at almost all of them.
 “Initially, we were planning the rounds quite conservatively and slowly increased the range.
 One customer at a time, basically.
 The vehicle is perfectly suited for this kind of use,” says Bernd.

 Gaining realistic practical experience